The carbon footprint of potable water

 Less than two grams of CO2 per liter of water isn’t much, but the carbon footprint of one person using only desalinated water adds up to 517 grams per day and about 189 kilos per year.
 This is about the same as 5.25 kg of beef, which has an estimated carbon footprint of 36 kg CO2eq per kilogram, but still far less than a return flight between London and New York, which results in a per person carbon footprint of 986 kg CO2.

-Nonetheless, multiplied by the millions of people who are increasingly dependent on SWRO for their fresh water, there are many good reasons to minimize the carbon footprint of desalinated and other water supply types.
+Nonetheless, multiplied by the millions of people who are increasingly dependent on SWRO for their fresh water and the increasing urgency of decarbonization, there are many good reasons to minimize the carbon footprint of desalinated and other water supply types.

 Download the blog as PDF